Thailand, Laos and Cambodia Discover

 - Age range

 - 3 / 4 / 5

-Travel from Bangkok to Northern Thailand experiencing the delights of Thailand and enter Laos by boat on Mekong River to visit the highlights from North to South, explore laidback river lifestyle of Laos.
-The last country of the trip is Cambodia – home to the once-powerful Khmer Empire.
+Travel from Bangkok to Northern Thailand experiencing the delights of Thailand and enter Laos to enjoy the boat trip down stream Mekong River to Luang Prabang.
+Visiting the highlights from North to South, explore laidback river lifestyle of Laos.
+The last country of the trip is Cambodia – Home to the once-powerful Khmer Empire.
 Join us on a voyage of discovery and relaxation, taking in the bright lights of Bangkok in Thailand, listening the historical story of Ayuthaya, enjoy the bustling of Chiang Mai, the age-old charms of Luang Prabang in Laos, the temples of Vientiane, nature beauty of Pakse, marvelous Angkor temple and hearing sad story of Cambodia history in Phnom Penh.
-Travel down the mighty Mekong River and become immersed in the tranquillity of remote villages and meet friendly faces along the way.
+Travel down the mighty Mekong River and become immersed in the tranquility of remote villages and meet friendly faces along the way.

 Let our travel consultant custommized your dream Vietnam Package

 |Service Category||2 Adult(s)||0 Child(s)||0 Infant(s)||Discount||Total||Select|

 |$ 2,638 x 6||-||-||-||$ 15,828||Book It|